property-street/property-street-web-backend/app/controllers/cart/doc.md

         - If it's present in the cart set, the data is removed, the ttl updated, then the item is added to the cart_pre_delete set(then later offloaded).

 ## clear cart
-- All cart_pre_offload asset_id is added to the cart_pre_deletion set, then deleted
+- All cart_pre_offload asset_id is added to the cart_pre_deletion set, then the set deleted
-- All cart items is added to the cart_pre_deletion set, deleted
+- All cart items is added to the cart_pre_deletion set, then the set deleted

 ## offload mechanism
 At offload_time, a cron-job is ran to move all items from cart_pre_offload to the database, and then to the cart.